 Free web application security tools may seem the best option because of the cost.
 However, they often require a lot of customization to meet your requirements.

-On the other hand, a commercial penetration testing tools like Cyber Chief is designed to be used by software developers.
+On the other hand, commercial penetration testing tools like Cyber Chief is designed to be used by software developers.
 It is straightforward to deploy and use, even if your developers have zero cybersecurity skills or accreditations.
 And it still allows you to implement critical web app security controls.

 Before you choose the right automated penetration test tool for your team read our guide to the best web app pentesting tools and consider the following factors to make the best decision:

-Choose an easy-to-use vulnerability scanner that runs vulnerability scans right from your DevOps code deployment pipelines.
+• Choose an easy-to-use vulnerability scanner that runs vulnerability scans right from your DevOps code deployment pipelines.

-Would you better off with a cloud-based, "agentless" application vulnerability scanner to eliminate installation and licensing headaches.
+• Would you better off with a cloud-based, "agentless" application vulnerability scanner to eliminate installation and licensing headaches.

 How Can I Improve My Application Security Posture?